Hashdex Staking

 Close question

-1. Avoid token value dilution: Native token issuance is the economic incentive that allows decentralized blockchains to be built.
-While this is able to foster network growth from scratch, it comes at the cost of diluting the holdings of every investor through monetary expansion.
-Since stakers are responsible for validating transactions in a PoS blockchain, they are the ones receiving newly issued native tokens, protecting their holdings from being diluted as time goes by.
+1. Avoid token dilution: The issuance of native tokens is the economic incentive that drives the development of decentralized blockchains.
+While this can foster network growth initially, the trade-off is the dilution of each investor’s share due to monetary expansion.
+Since stakers are responsible for validating transactions on a PoS blockchain, they receive the newly issued native tokens, thus protecting their holdings from dilution over time.

-2. Earn a real yield: Because validation rewards include transaction fees (that is, tokens that only circulate from the hands of end-users to the hands of validators), stakers effectively earn a real yield on top of their holdings.
+2. Earn real yield: As validation rewards include transaction fees (i.e., tokens that only circulate from the hands of end-users to validators), stakers effectively earn real yield on their holdings.

-3. Contribute to network security: Stakers are the ones providing the security to the PoS blockchain in which they invest.
-The more decentralization and the higher the staked capital in a network, the more resilient and trustworthy a blockchain is, strengthening its long-term prospects and investment case.
+3. Contribute to network security: Stakers are responsible for providing security to the PoS blockchain they invest in.
+The more decentralized and capital allocated to a network, the more resilient and reliable the blockchain is, strengthening its long-term prospects and investment thesis.

 Expand question